Message from the Graduate Coordinator

 2. Submit the following online (A-D) by uploading on the Cal State Apply site’s “Program Materials” section:

 A) Your completed English Department M.A.
 Literature application (pdf).
+Please use Adobe Acrobat to fill out the application.

 B) A 1-2 page typed statement of purpose detailing your intellectual interests, the basis of your engagement in the field, and professional goals (#9 on the Literature application).